jsdealy/latin/README.md

 # Justin's Latin Notes

-This repository contains some assorted latin notes.

-Right now it's mainly a place to store my self-imposed homework assignments (centered around *Wheelock's Latin*), but will probably outgrow that.
+Right now this is mainly a storage site for my self-imposed homework assignments (centered around *Wheelock's Latin*), but I foresee it probably outgrowing that.